samtools/htslib/samples/README.md

 [Read_ref][Read_ref]

   This application showcases the read and access of header data.
-It shows all reference names which has length equal or greather to given input.
+It shows all reference names which has length equal or greater to given input.

 [Read_bam][Read_bam]